tim-pipi/tp/docs/DeveloperGuide.md

 #### Implementation

-The Card click mechanism is implemented by creating a GridPane beside the `InternApplicationListPanel` and a listener function to handle the event of a card click.
-The GridPane notably comprises 1 `TextArea` for notes and 5 `TextFields` for other details of an Intern Application
+The Card click mechanism is implemented by creating a `GridPane` beside the `InternApplicationListPanel` and a listener function to handle the event of a card click.
+The `GridPane` notably comprises 1 `TextArea` for notes and 5 `TextField`s for other details of an Intern Application

 The following class is created: